Relational calculus: Example

 A relational calculus expression would formulate this query in the following descriptive or declarative manner:

 Get StoreName and StorePhone for book stores such that there exists a title BK with the same BookstoreID value and with a BookTitle value of Some Sample Book.

-Mathematical properties
+Equivalence with relational algebra

 The relational algebra and the domain-independent relational calculus are logically equivalent: for any algebraic expression, there is an equivalent expression in the calculus, and vice versa.
 This result is known as Codd's theorem.